vendigo/j7group/README.md

 ## Restrictions

-Since library uses cglib there are some restrictions on target entity class:
+Since library uses cglib there are some restrictions on the target entity class:
 * It should not be final
 * It should have default constructor
 * Fields should have getters